 Types of manipulation conducted on raw data during analysis

-Below are a few examples of README file templates and other types of documentation that you might find useful to adapt for your own work:
+Below are a few examples of documentation types that may be useful for your work:

 Data Dictionaries & Codebooks